Comprehensive Guide to PhilHealth: Online Registration, Benefits, and Contributions

 Ilang Hulog Bago Magamit Ang Philhealth sa Panganganak?

-Or simply: You should have paid your contributions 9 months before your due date.
+You should have paid your contributions 9 months before your due date.

 Who Can Avail of PhilHealth’s Maternity Benefit?